 Tax on Super & Pension Accounts

-Within your Super/Pension accounts there may be tax payable on not only your contributions but there can also be tax payable on earnings inside your super/pension funds.
+Within your Super/Pension accounts, there may be tax payable on not only your contributions but also on earnings inside your super/pension funds.

 Inside super there is a 15% tax payable on any positive earnings.
-For example if you have a superannuation balance of $200,000 and in the financial year your portfolio has a return of +6% or $12,000 then there will be a $1,800 tax liability within your super fund.
+For example if you have a superannuation balance of $200,000 and in the financial year your portfolio has a return of +6% or $12,000, there will be a $1,800 tax liability within your super fund.

-Tips: Ensure that if you meet any of the requirements to start an ABP that if appropriate you are saving the 15% tax payable by being inside an ABP.
+- Ensure that if you meet any of the requirements to start an ABP.
+If appropriate, you are saving the 15% tax payable by being inside an ABP.
 Please speak with your financial adviser to ensure that your funds are placed in the right structure.